 Watch multiple targets at once with configurable intervals.

-Open device web admin UIs — routers, switches, iLO/iDRAC — in an embedded Edge WebView2 pane beside your terminals.
-Launched from New Session → 🌐 Web, with folder bookmarks and saved, encrypted logins.
+Open device web admin UIs in an embedded Edge WebView2 pane beside your terminals, with folder bookmarks and saved, encrypted logins.
+Now with per-page zoom, one-click Open All for a bookmark folder, and clear-browsing-data from the ⋯ More menu.

 The storage and verification details, stated plainly.